lu7did/PixiePi/README.md

 Lots of good QRPp projects can be found at [link](http://www.ncqrpp.org/) or SPRAT magazine [link](http://www.gqrp.com/sprat.htm).

+# Other NOT alternatives

+This project isn't a serious alternative to some excellent DIY Kits available in the market, which deliver tons of good features at reasonable cost.
+This project must be seen as a learning platform enabling a very cheap DIY kit with tons of features their intrisic limitations can not be extended to cover.
+In particular this kit is NOT a replacement nor an alternative to the following superb kits that I'm aware of:

+* QRP Lab's (Hans Summers) OCX series.
+* CRKits (Adam Rong's) D4D kit.
+* QRPGuys's DSB Digital Transceiver.
+* 4S QRP Group's Cricket 40.
+* ... and other similar projects ...

+For all of them do yourself a favor and buy a kit, assemble it and enjoy the experience.

+Not to mention other relatively higher scale setups such as the BitX, mcHF or minion SDR transceivers.

 # Case 3D Design

 The preliminar 3D design for a project case (with LCD) can be seen as follows